Cycling star Cavendish to retire at end of season

 On stage 13 of the Tour de France that summer Cavendish equalled Merckx's 46-year-old record of Tour de France stage wins by taking a fourth win on that edition.

-Cavendish also won the world championships at Copenhagen in 2011 and the Monument one-day race Milan-San Remo in 2009.
+Cavendish also won the rainbow jersey at the world road race championships in Copenhagen in 2011 and the Monument one-day race Milan-San Remo in 2009.

 He has ridden for T-Mobile, Team Sky, Bahrain, Quick-Step and is currently with Astana.